Brooks’s marketing pitch: For an easy transition from landing to toe-off.

 There’s a noticeable increase in the sideways slide, and that’s not because of the flap shape.
 Remember the ‘tongue tied’ loop that most Brooks shoes had in the past, including the 12?

 Well, the Ghost 13 no longer has it.
 It’s a shame, because that additional loop on the side compensated for the absence of a sleeve or gusset.
 So Brooks should either a) introduce a gusset, or b) reinstate the loop, or c) make the flap very wide, Mizuno style.
+Also, it’s a bit puzzling why the Adrenaline GTS 21 has a gusset and the Ghost doesn’t.

 The Brooks Hyperion doesn’t have a) or b), but has a wide flap that minimizes slide, so it’s relatively easy to roll that out across other models.